FBI Says It Can't Release iPhone Hacking Tool Because It Might Still Be Useful

 Support President Trump's efforts to fire as many as possible.

-Is this part of the adult conversation (Score:2)
+Is this part of the adult conversation (Score:3)

 give me a break (Score:2)